What You Need to Know

 Will I still need to see my doctor?

-If you miss a dose or are late with one, tell your doctor or nurse about it.
+If you miss a dose or are late taking one, tell your doctor or nurse about it.
 Your doctor needs to know about this when looking at your response to the treatment.
 It may also help the doctor decide whether to change the dose or timing of the medicine.

 What can I expect from oral chemo?